Anton-Nwt/App/README.md

-# App for averyone android users
+# App for everyone android users